poomkusa/ML_SET_Demo/README.md

 Neural Network: CNN with LeakyReLU in hidden layers and softmax in output layers, regularized by dropout and batch normalization, Adam as an optimizer.

-SVM: current setting is C = 100, the rest are default from sklearn.
+SVM: C = 100, the rest are default from sklearn.

-Random Forest: current setting is number of trees = 25, the rest are default from sklearn.
+Random Forest: number of trees = 25, the rest are default from sklearn.